 Let’s take the gastric sleeve for example.
 With a sleeve, around 80% of your stomach is removed.
 The food you eat will still enter and exit the stomach in the same place as it did before but you won’t be able to each as much.
 It’s this reduced capacity of the stomach that encourages weight loss and changes in gut hormones that helps to suppress the appetite.

 After your procedure, it’s imperative that you stick to the phased approach before getting back to normal eating to allow the stomach tissues to heal properly.
 The general rule is that immediately after surgery, you should have 2 weeks of liquids followed by 2 weeks of soft/pureed food before returning to solids.
 Liquids can include meal replacement shakes or soups and purees must include very soft foods such as overcooked veg, runny scrambled eggs or semolina.

 Keep it balanced and healthy

-Reducing the size of our plates means that we need to make sure everything on there is nutritious, healthy and tasty.
+Reducing the size of our plates or using a portion control plate means that we need to make sure everything on there is nutritious, healthy and tasty.
 As you’ll be eating less, every mouthful matters!
 Make sure the foods that you eat are high in protein and low in sugar.
 We encourage you to eat vegetables, fruit, whole grains, lean meat and fish.

 It’s important to eat slowly and chew your food properly to ensure we avoid a ‘stuck episode’, mostly associated with the gastric band.
 This means that the food is too large to pass through the band into the main part of the stomach.
 Also, when we eat slower, we give the body more time to tell us that we’re full, ensuring we don’t overeat.